 Sign up for a Research-MAP info session here.

 Can’t make the info sessions?
-View the recording of the first info session under the Resources section of the OUR Canvas page.
+View the recording of a previous info session under the Resources section of the OUR Canvas page.

 How will students be selected?
-Selection will be based on student financial need, essay, and other application materials, with the goal of increasing access to research for a cohort of students from backgrounds that are underrepresented in the research pipeline, which may include students from underrepresented racial or ethnic backgrounds, first-generation college students, those with fewer financial resources, and women in some STEM fields (e.g., Foertsch, 2019).
+Selection will be based on student financial need, essay, and other application materials, with the goal of increasing access to research for a cohort of students from backgrounds that are underrepresented in the research pipeline.
 Selection criteria include the quality of the student essay; the relevance of research to their career or degree plan; their demonstrated interest in a research topic; the potential benefit of research to the student’s personal goals.

 Do I need a faculty mentor already?
 No. If you’re accepted into the program and do not yet have a faculty mentor, OUR advisors will work with you in the spring to connect with a mentor.

 What is the timeline for the program?
-Applications are due Jan.
-31, 2022.
-Students will be notified of acceptance in February 2022.
-In March and April, the cohort will meet for professional development workshops and to finalize the process of matching with faculty mentors.
-The funded research assistantships will take place in fall 2022 and spring 2023, during which time the cohort will continue to meet.
-Members of the cohort will present their work at on-campus research events in spring 2023.
+2023-24 applications were due Nov.
+7, 2022, and students were notified of acceptance in December 2022.
+Students accepted in the program will register for a one-hour course in spring 2023 (Wednesdays from 4-6 p.m., with meetings taking place during the second half of the semester) where the cohort will meet for professional development workshops and finalize the process of matching with faculty mentors.
+The funded research assistantships will take place in fall 2023 and spring 2024, during which time the cohort will continue to occasionally meet.
+Members of the cohort will present their work at on-campus research events in spring 2024.